vladimir-skvortsov/recipe-app/README.md

 * [Mongoose](https://github.com/Automattic/mongoose) - MongoDB object modeling designed to work in an asynchronous environment.
 * [React Router](https://github.com/ReactTraining/react-router) - DOM bindings for React Router.
 * [React](https://github.com/facebook/react) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
-* [Redux](https://github.com/reduxjs/redux) - Redux is a predictable state container for JavaScript apps.
 * [Styled Components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress.